 Key takeaways

-- A $700 loan for bad credit can provide quick access to emergency funds.
+- A $700 loan for less than ideal credit can provide quick access to emergency funds.

 - It is possible to borrow funds even with a poor credit score.